EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-2_calculating_average_voltage.md

 # Lab 2.
 Calculating the Running-Average of the Battery Voltage

-The EnOS Stream Analytics service provides visualized template-based configurations to help you quickly develop stream analytics jobs to process time series data ingested from real-time or offline channels.
+The EnOS Stream Analytics service provides visualized template-based configuration to help you quickly develop stream analytics jobs to process time series data ingested from real-time or offline channels.

 After the storage policies are configured for the data uploaded from the battery, we can now develop a stream data processing job to calculate the running-average of the battery voltage.
 We will use the **Time Window Aggregation** template for the calculation.